ybabts/EAV/README.md

 }
 ```

-Remember, these examples are merely a starting point.
-As you become more
+Remember, these examples are a starting point.
+As you become more familiar with
-familiar with EAV, you'll find that its principles can be applied in many
+EAV, you'll find that its principles can be applied in many different
-different situations, helping you write more reliable and maintainable code.
+situations, helping you write more reliable and maintainable code.

 # Importing